starSend review printPrint

 In the morning, a sightseeing tour of Zakopane, whose wooden architecture blends with the natural landscapes and it is copied in other parts of Poland and is known as Zakopianski Style.
 You will visit the Jaszczurowka Chapel, a great example of the wooden architecture in Zakopane, and the Sanctuary of Our Lady of Fatima at Krzeptowki, which was built by the people of Zakopane to thank the Lady of Fatima for saving the Pope after an attempt on His life.
 Admire the breathtaking views of the Tatras from the top of Gubalowka* Mountain and shop for souvenirs of arts and crafts of the Highlanders (Gorale) in the local shops.

-After lunch on your continue on to Krakow.
+After lunch on your own, continue on to Krakow.
 En route take a spectacular rafting tripon the Dunajec River** in Pieniny National Park.
-Tonight’s dinner will be served upon arrival at the hotel.

 Overnight in Krakow (B, D)